floriankdrone/floriankdrone.github.io/_footfantasy/design_authentication.md

 A session cookie should be given back to the client.
 A description of how session work in rails can be found [here](https://guides.rubyonrails.org/action_controller_overview.html#session) and [here](https://guides.rubyonrails.org/security.html#what-are-sessions-questionmark)

+### Session duration

+How long does the CSRF token stay active?
+How long should we keep the session active

 ## Post authentication creation

 - Verify email